rdmtc/node-red-contrib-sun-position/blind_control.md

 #### sun settings

-Sun control is only active if no override and no rule applies!
+Sun control is only active if no override and no rule with an absolute blind position applies!

 If sun-control checkbox is not checked, the defined **default position** will be used.

-The sun control (maximize or restrict sunlight) is only active, if no other rule or override matches.
+The sun control (maximize or restrict sunlight) is only active, if no other rule (with an absolute blind position) or override matches.

 * Requirements that should be valid with a higher priority should be set up as rules.
   * Example: if the blind should set to a level if a temperature threshold exceeded, this could be setup as rule